CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 ![Image](/assets/images/terraform-electrolyzer-modelling/electrolyzer_future_cost_est.png)

-In Handmer's model we see that the lowest cost for Hydrogen (asumming one cent per kWh, 25% capacity factor, and 10 year amortization) is around $1.5/kgH2.
+In Handmer's model we see that the lowest cost for Hydrogen (assuming one cent per kWh, 25% capacity factor, and 10 year amortization) is around $1.5/kgH2.
 In my 2030 model, the cost is ~$0.95/kgH2.

 We see that currently the Terraform strategy is obviously the valid optimization, but if we assume high-efficiency electrolyzers get significantly cheaper by 2030, the difference between Terraform's strategy and the high-efficiency strategy becomes smaller.
 There are some limitations to just assuming a line that goes to 40 kWh/kgH2, but the difference in cost is ~20% instead of a couple multiples.

-We also see that higher efficiency processes are much more sensitive to the amoritization period, as they have higher capital expenditures initially, whereas Terraform's strategy is to deliberately target lower capex with an efficient process, resulting in net lower costs.
+We also see that higher efficiency processes are much more sensitive to the amortization period, as they have higher capital expenditures initially, whereas Terraform's strategy is to deliberately target lower capex with an efficient process, resulting in net lower costs.
 More on this later.

-Note that the 2030 Model is a downwards parabola because cost linear with respect to capex (cost = capex + opex) and capex is linear with respect to efficiency.
+Note that the 2030 Model is a downwards parabola because cost is linear with respect to capex (cost = capex + opex) and capex is linear with respect to efficiency.
 So, we get a quadratic relationship between cost and efficiency.

 ## **Visualizing Cost vs Efficiency and Capex Simultaneously**